 Social self-care?
 Yes.
 Books open us to others, broadening our souls and sense of our own place within the human community.

-Stewart goes further, offering e-book entitled The Literary Medicine Cabinet with lists to fulfill every literary longing.
+Stewart goes further, offering an e-book entitled The Literary Medicine Cabinet with lists to fulfill every literary longing.
 All book lovers know we read to grow and heal the soul.

 A book list should never be seen as a to-do list, but an invitation to investigate the medicine cabinet in someone else’s soul.
 You might discover something you didn’t know you needed until you learned that someone else found it helpful.